ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 * [Steam Runtime 2 'soldier'](https://gitlab.steamos.cloud/steamrt/steamrt/-/blob/steamrt/soldier/README.md),
     [app ID 1391110](https://steamdb.info/app/1391110/)
     is used to run official releases of Proton 5.13 or newer.
-It might be used for newer native Linux games in future.

     It is also used to run native Linux games that target Steam Runtime 1 'scout', if the "Steam Linux Runtime" compatibility